prakharsr/audiobook-creator/README.md

 - ⏳ Add support for choosing between various languages which are currently supported by Kokoro.
 - ⏳ Add support for [Zonos](https://github.com/Zyphra/Zonos), Models: https://huggingface.co/Zyphra/Zonos-v0.1-hybrid, https://huggingface.co/Zyphra/Zonos-v0.1-transformer.
 Zonos supports voices with a wide range of emotions so adding that as a feature will greatly enhance the listening experience.
-- ⏳ Add support for [Orpheus](https://github.com/canopyai/Orpheus-TTS).
-Orpheus also supports emotion tags for a more immersive listening experience.
+- ✅ Add support for [Orpheus TTS](https://github.com/Lex-au/Orpheus-FastAPI).
+Orpheus supports emotion tags and 8 different voices for a more immersive listening experience.
 - ✅ Support batch inference for Kokoro to speed up audiobook generation
 - ✅ Give choice to the user to select the voice in which they want the book to be read (male voice/ female voice)
 - ✅ Add support for running the app through docker.